Weekly Review: Senior Loan CEFs

 7. Highest Effective Leverage

-From a leverage perspective, we have two closed-end funds whose effective leverage is equal to zero (XFLT) (HFRO).
-Recently Eaton Vance Floating-Rate 2022 Target Term Fund (EFL) was in the no leverage group, but now is at the top of the leveraged group with 39.36%.
+From a leverage perspective, we have two closed-end funds whose effective leverage is equal to zero, XFLT and HFRO.
 The average percent of effective leverage in the sector is about 33.06%.
 Do not underestimate the effect of the leverage, and be sure it is included in your analysis.

 Source: CEFConnect.com